jonathan1055/scheduler/README.md

      Users can always see their own scheduled content, via a tab on their user page.
-This permissions grants additional authority to see the full list of scheduled content by any author, providing the user also has the core permission 'access content overview' and/or 'access media overview'.
+This permissions grants additional authority to see the full list of scheduled content by any author, providing the user also has the core permission 'access content overview' or the equivalent for other entity types.

    - "Administer scheduler"